MadRC/OBS-Chip-Scanner/README.md

 ## Troubleshooting

 **Port already in use**
 A previous server instance is still running.
-Use the batch file (it clears ports automatically) or run:
+Use a batch file (it clears ports automatically) or run:
 ```bash
 netstat -aon | findstr :8765
 taskkill /PID <PID> /F